-This charming little osteria west of Barrio Alto offers exceptional service and outstanding food.
+When you tire of Portuguese food, this charming little osteria west of Barrio Alto offers exceptional service and outstanding Italian cuisine.
 It’s a great place for a romantic meal with your sweetheart!
 Sadly, there is nothing vegan here (unless you order pizza without cheese) but vegetarians will have a great time dining on the delicious pizzas and pastas.
 It’s worth a visit for the wine list alone.

 R. Belém 84-92

-The best version we found (after extensive gustatory research) comes from the original purveyors of Nata, Pasteis de Belem, where you can watch the pastries being made by the hundreds from behind huge plate-glass windows.
+The best version we found (after extensive gustatory research) comes from the original purveyors of Nata, Pasteis de Belem.
+At this buzzing Lisbon cafe, you can watch the pastries being made by the hundreds from behind huge plate-glass windows.
 A highly recommended stop when you visit the Belem Tower.

 Third Wave Coffee & Craft Beer in Lisbon

 When we travel, approximately half our time is spent seeking out the best vegan food in town and the other half is spent sipping coffee in third-wave cafes and craft beer in local breweries or pubs.
 Lisbon provides well on both fronts.
 If you’re looking for great speciality coffee and craft beer in Lisbon, you’ll find them here.